outdreamer/build-a-cure-1/docs/tasks/to_do.md

           - isolatable/unique
           - descriptive/generative/differentiating
         - which attributes have:
-          - change that doesnt align with other changes
+          - change that doesnt align with other changes on the same interaction layer
           - a position separate from other positions in a network
           - type stacks different from other stacks
           - ability to differentiate/identify an object of similar attributes or within the same type